spences10/scottspence.com/posts/2020/09/02/how-to-monetise-your-content/index.md

 scottspence.me.

 So what is web monetisation?
-It's an alternative approach to payments that doesn’t rely on advertising or stealing your data and selling it on.
+It's an alternative approach to payments that doesn't rely on advertising or stealing your data and selling it on.

 This time around I've re-enlisted the Brave BAT for [scottspence.com]